UNICORE-EU/unicore-docs/source/admin-docs/gateway/manual.rst

-You can also control the limit on the maximum SOAP header size which is allowed by the Gateway. **Typically you don't have to touch this parameter**.
-However if your clients do produce very big SOAP headers and the Gateway blocks them, you can increase the limit.
-Note that such a giant SOAP header usually means that the client is not behaving in a sane way, e.g. is trying to perform a DoS attack.
+You can also control the limit on the maximum SOAP header size which is allowed by the Gateway.
+Typically you **don't have to touch this parameter**.
+However, if your clients do produce very big SOAP headers and the Gateway blocks them, you can increase the limit.
+Note that such a giant SOAP header usually means that the client is not behaving as intended, e.g. is trying to perform a DoS attack.
 ::

  # maximum size of an accepted SOAP header, in bytes